Wang Sengbian: After Emperor Yuan's death

 After hearing of Emperor Yuan's death, Wang Sengbian and Chen Baxian did not recognize Xiao Cha as emperor; instead, they welcomed Emperor Yuan's 12-year-old son Xiao Fangzhi the Prince of Jin'an, who was then the governor of Jiang Province, to Jiankang, and had him formally take imperial powers with the title Prince of Liang, although not yet with imperial title.
 Meanwhile, Northern Qi seized Ying Province, and Wang sent Hou Tian to attack Ying Province.

 Northern Qi's Emperor Wenxuan again wanted to create a puppet Liang regime, and he created another cousin of Emperor Yuan, Xiao Yuanming the Marquess of Zhenyang, who had been an honored captive since 547 when he was captured after failing in his mission to aid Hou's rebellion against the then Eastern Wei emperor, and sent his brother Gao Huan (高渙) the Prince of Shangdang to escort Xiao Yuanming with an army.
 Wang initially resisted Northern Qi's overtures, but Gao Huan quickly defeated several generals.
-Wang began to shake in his position, and in summer 555, he agreed to have Xiao Yuanming become emperor.
+Wang began to waver in his position, and in summer 555, he agreed to have Xiao Yuanming become emperor.
 He sent his son Wang Xian (王顯), nephew Wang Shizhen (王世珍), and Wang Xian's mother Lady Liu (probably his concubine) to Northern Qi as hostages and, after extracting a promise from Xiao Yuanming that he would create Xiao Fangzhi crown prince, accepted Xiao Yuanming as emperor.
 Subsequently, Hou Tian was recalled from his attack on Ying Province, although Northern Qi returned Ying Province eventually anyway, as Northern Qi now saw Liang as a vassal.

 Chen, however, was displeased with the situation, despite his deep friendship with Wang, as Wang repeatedly rejected his advice against welcoming Xiao Yuanming.
 Wang Sengbian's son Wang Yi (王顗) suspected of Chen's intentions and advised Wang Sengbian to watch out for potential attack from Chen, but Wang Sengbian, trusting Chen deeply, did not see Chen as a threat.
 Chen, indeed, was planning a coup.
 Meanwhile, news came that Northern Qi was preparing an attack, and Wang Sengbian sent his secretary Jiang Gan (江旰) to Jingkou to alert Chen.
 Chen, instead, detained Jiang while preparing his forces.
 He launched a surprise attack on Wang's headquarters at the fortress of Shitou.
 Wang was caught defenseless and was forced to surrender.
 Chen told Wang, "I am surprised that you did not prepare for an attack."
 Wang's response was, "I entrusted the northern gate to you.
 How can you say that I did not prepare?"
 That night, Chen strangled Wang Sengbian and his son Wang Wei (王頠) to death.
 He subsequently deposed Xiao Yuanming and took over the regency over Xiao Fangzhi, whom he declared emperor (as Emperor Jing), but subsequently seized the throne from Emperor Jing in 557, establishing the Chen dynasty.